* This is the Consumer Version. *

 In 1947, the Zika virus was first identified in monkeys in the Zika Forest of Uganda.
 It was relatively unknown until 2007, when the first large-scale outbreaks occurred in the South Pacific islands.
 In May 2015, local transmission was reported in South America, then in Central America and in the Caribbean, reaching Mexico by late November 2015 (see also CDC: Areas With Zika).
 Local transmission means that people are bitten by an infected mosquito where they live or work, as opposed to becoming infected while they were traveling or when they had sex with an infected person.

 In the United States, the Centers for Disease Control and Prevention (CDC) provides information for people who are considering traveling to areas where Zika virus infection is common (see Zika Travel Information).

-As of October 2016, cases of locally transmitted Zika virus infection have been reported in Miami-Dade County in southeastern Florida (see also Advice for People Living in or Traveling to Southern Florida).
+As of May 2017, cases of locally transmitted Zika virus infection have been reported in Miami-Dade County in southeastern Florida (see also Advice for People Living in or Traveling to Southern Florida) and Brownsville, Texas (see also Advice for People Living in or Traveling to Brownsville, Texas).
 Zika virus infection has also been reported in travelers returning to the United States after travel to countries where the virus is transmitted locally

 During the first week of infection, Zika virus is present in blood.
 When mosquitoes bite an infected person, they ingest blood containing the virus.
 Then when the mosquitoes bite another person, they transmit the virus to that person.